Jiawei-Fu/academic_website/content/research/_index.md

 6. Jiawei Fu and [Donald P. Green](https://donaldgreen.com/), "**Covariate Adjustment in Randomized Experiments: A Unified Framework for Ex-post Bias and Precision**" (In progress)

+7. Jiawei Fu, [Donald P. Green](https://donaldgreen.com/) and Andy Wang, "**When Does Machine Learning Reliably Detect Heterogeneous Treatment Effects?
+Results from Large scale of Experiments**" (In progress)

 # **Political Economy and Health**